Volunteers are working to get the outdoor ice rinks open for the community as soon as possible.

-David Masson, 201 Landrex Boulevard, Rockwood - OPEN
+David Masson, 201 Landrex Boulevard, Rockwood - CLOSED

 We invite you to join the list of community builders and become a volunteer at your local outdoor ice rink!
 The success of the outdoor ice rinks is in the hands of our community members!
 Being an outdoor ice rink volunteer is a great way to meet neighbours and give back to the community.
 If you are a high school student, volunteering at your local ice rink could count towards your 40 hours of required volunteer time.

 Contact the Parks and Recreation Department at 519-856-9596 ext.
 113 or firstname.lastname@example.org